 Issue MLAT Letter Rogatory Nature of instrument?
 Bilateral cooperation treaty Issued by state and federal courts as a matter of comity (and with the expectation of reciprocity) Scope of use?
 The primary method of obtaining foreign evidence and other assistance Available to all parties in criminal and civil matters Nature of judicial involvement?
 U.S. district courts supervise issuance and execution only of incoming requests Federal and state judiciaries supervise issuance and execution of outgoing and incoming requests Available to criminal defendants?
-No (except pursuant to the first three MLATS the United States signed) Yes; in fact, is the primary formal means for defendants to obtain foreign evidence Available to civil litigants?
+No (except pursuant to MLATs with Switzerland, Turkey, and the Netherlands) Yes; in fact, it is the primary formal means for defendants to obtain foreign evidence Available to civil litigants?
 No Yes Available to prosecutors?
 Yes Yes Must a case have been filed for assistance to be available?
 No Yes Available pre-indictment (during investigative phase)?
 Yes No Efficient method of obtaining evidence?
-Relatively speaking, yes No, generally slow and cumbersome Processed through diplomatic channels?
+Yes, relatively speaking No, generally slow and cumbersome Processed through diplomatic channels?
 Always Almost always